-Transferring Money From Overseas to a New Zealand Bank Account
+The Best Ways to Send Money to a New Zealand Bank Account

 The trip of a lifetime is about to start!
-To get set up on a New Zealand working holiday or travel experience, whether it’s a month to a year, you’ll need some money.
+To get set up on a New Zealand working holiday or travel experience, whether it’s a few months to a whole year, you’ll need some money.
 Without a doubt, setting up a New Zealand bank account is the cheapest and easiest way to pay for things while you are here.
 You can even start setting one up from overseas, which you can read more about in How to Open a New Zealand Bank Account.
 Once you have a New Zealand bank account, the next step is to transfer money to your New Zealand bank account.
 How much money you transfer is up to you, but check out What is the Cost of a Working Holiday in New Zealand? to see what we recommend for those on a gap year.

 A few options are available for transferring money to your New Zealand bank account.
 You can do it through your home bank in an online transfer (telegraphic transfer) or with an international bank draft.
 Alternatively, you can use a foreign exchange broker, like XE Money or Wise, to transfer money to your New Zealand bank account, avoiding hefty bank fees.

 All options have their pros and cons, so take a look at the information below on how to transfer money to your New Zealand bank account, so you can make an informed decision.

 Information You Will Need When Transferring Money to Your New Zealand Bank Account